 Why Should You Consider Treatment at Delta?

 Delta is a service-oriented hospital committed to meeting all the needs of each individual who comes through our doors.
 We are dedicated to providing comprehensive behavioral health services and complete medical services under the same roof.
-For those suffering from addiction, any complications or withdrawal symptoms can be safely handled by medical professionals.
+For those suffering from addiction, any complications or withdrawal symptoms can be safely handled by medical professionals in a Medical Detox.
 Medical care is provided for long-term physical consequences that result from alcoholism.

 We are also experienced in treating common co-occurring disorders including depression, anxiety, interpersonal problems, and occupational problems, as well as improving life skills.
 It’s our goal to treat your symptoms and provide you with the skills to enhance your quality of life.